christiancocco/pokemon-tournament/README.md

 ## General Info

-"Pokemon Tournament" is a simple application to create our Pokemon Team for the next Pokemon Tournament.
+"Pokemon Tournament" is a simple application to create our Pokemon Team for the next Pokemon Tournament.<br>
+With this application you can view pokemon team's list, create, view and edit team detail.<br>

 ## Technologies